-- These will run from approximately 9.30am - They will include for each session 1 comprehensive history from a R1/R2 and 1 clinical case for the R3/R4 which will be presented to the consultant - In the rare case that a consultant cannot make it to the ward round, the senior resident will conduct the round and the consultant re-schedule the round with his/her team - Morning rounds will be conducted by the R2 resident daily per team in preparation for the teaching round. - A member of each team must conduct a daily early round for follow up and the consultant informed of days activities.
+- These will run from approximately 9.30am - They will include for each session 1 comprehensive history from a R1/R2 and 1 clinical case for the R3/R4 which will be presented to the consultant. - In the rare case that a consultant cannot make it to the ward round, the senior resident will conduct the round and the consultant re-schedule the round with his/her team. - Morning rounds will be conducted by the R2 resident daily per team in preparation for the teaching round. - A member of each team must conduct a daily early round for follow up and the consultant informed of days' activities.

-Weekly Schedule R1
+Weekly Schedule

-Time Mon Tues Wed Thurs Friday 07.00 - 08.00am Morning round Morning round R1&R2 Morning round R1&R2 Morning round R1&R2 Morning Round R1&R2 08.00- 09.00am Ward Report(M&M) Morning report MKSAP/OSCE FHS Academic rounds Modular teaching 09.15 - 11.30am Teaching rounds Teaching rounds Teaching rounds Teaching rounds Teaching rounds 11.30- 12.30pm Discharges Discharges Discharges Discharges Discharges 12.30-01.30pm ID Seminar Hospital CME 01.30-4.30pm Re-Write ALL T-SHEETS Ward work Ward work Ward work Ward work Ward work 04.30pm Rounds per team by senior residents & Hand over Rounds by senior residents & Hand over Rounds by senior residents & Hand over Rounds by senior residents & Hand over All teams.
+Time Mon Tues Wed Thurs Friday 07.00 - 08.00am Morning round Morning round R1&R2 Morning round R1&R2 Morning round R1&R2 Morning Round R1&R2 08.00- 09.00am Ward Report(M&M) Modular Teaching Modular Teaching FHS Academic rounds Modular Teaching 09.15 - 11.30am Teaching rounds Teaching rounds Teaching rounds Teaching rounds Teaching rounds 11.30- 12.30pm Discharges Discharges Discharges Discharges Discharges 01.00-2.00pm ID Case Conference Hospital CME 01.30-4.00pm Re-Write ALL T-SHEETS Ward work Ward work Ward work Ward work Ward work 04.00pm Friday Handover 2.00-4.00pm Rounds per team by senior residents & Hand over Rounds by senior residents & Hand over Rounds by senior residents & Hand over Rounds by senior residents & Hand over All teams.
 Walking Hand Over